Compassionate and Inclusive Leadership

 • where matters raised by workers drive learning and improvement

-Podcast: Whistleblowing in the NHS, British Medical Journal, Margaret Heffernan is an entrepreneur, CEO, writer, university lecturer and keynote speaker.
+Margaret Heffernan is an entrepreneur, CEO, writer, university lecturer and keynote speaker.
 She has thought a lot about whistleblowing, and why companies don’t respond well to it.
 She wrote the book ‘Wilful Blindness: Why We Ignore the Obvious at our Peril’.
 In this podcast she talks about how poor culture and groupthink lead to a scenario where whistleblowers are ignored, and why the NHS needs to change the way it treats people who try and call out poor care.